Le Tigre: 2010–present: Brief reunions

 In 2010, Le Tigre briefly returned from a hiatus to produce Christina Aguilera's "My Girls", from her sixth studio album Bionic.
 The track features Peaches.

 Le Tigre members JD Samson and Johanna Fateman collaborated with Russian activist punk rock collective Pussy Riot during a concert organised by Vice magazine in 2014, performing Le Tigre's “Deceptacon”.
 Later, in 2015, they reunited with Pussy Riot to record a song and video for Netflix series House of Cards.

 In September 2016, the band announced they were reuniting just to release a "special song".
 On October 19, 2016, Le Tigre released the song, titled "I'm With Her", and its accompanying video to voice their support of the 2016 Democratic presidential nominee, Hillary Clinton.

 In December 2021, the band announced they would be getting together to play at This Ain't No Picnic Festival in 2022.

 In January 2023, the band announced they would be reuniting for the first tour in eighteen years.

 Controversies

 Involvement in Michigan Womyn's Music Festival

-Le Tigre, along with several acts from Mr. Lady, played at the Michigan Womyn's Music Festival in 2001 and 2005.
-This festival became controversial for its "womyn-born womyn" stance and exclusion of trans women from the festival, leading critics to accuse Mr. Lady and Le Tigre of being transphobic.
-Several acts from the label, including Le Tigre and The Butchies, received verbal harassment and death threats as a result of playing at the 2001 festival.
+Le Tigre, along with several other acts from Mr. Lady Records, played at the Michigan Womyn's Music Festival in 2001 and 2005.
+The festival became controversial for its "womyn-born womyn" stance, which excluded trans women from the festival.
+Their performance at the festival drew criticism from some fans who accused Le Tigre and other acts of transphobia.
+Both Le Tigre and The Butchies received verbal harassment and death threats from critics of their participation in the 2001 festival.

-In 2014, amid a boycott of the festival led by Equality Michigan, a group of fans dropped a banner that read "Apologise for Michigan" at a Julie Ruin concert at the Mod Club, Toronto, calling for Hanna to apologise for their performances at the festival.
-JD Samson released a statement in response, announcing a personal boycott of the festival until all self-identified women were included.
+In 2013, JD Samson, who identifies as genderqueer, made multiple posts on Tumblr denouncing the festival's exclusion of trans women and announcing that she would not perform at the festival until all self-identified women were included.

 The festival shut down in 2015.
-Hanna has not directly addressed their participation in the festival, but in 2018 has said on Twitter that she supports trans rights.